cbroms/personal-site/src/routes/projects/posts/webet.md

 4. Instructions for study and start study
 5. Confirm completion

+The copy for each of the instructional and informational steps including the consent to the study can be customized from the researcher side of the system.

 ## The researcher website

 I introduced two main ideas to frame a user's mental model of the system: